Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 David Barnard:

 I just Googled that while you were talking.
-And when you Google Scrolling Kills, at least for me, pretty much everything that shows up is Opal related.
-And you have scrollingkills.us, Scrolling Kills, Opal Saves.
-It's kind of cool to have this kind of secondary tagline that you can kind of like own almost a trademark of like you created this phrase that you can just put on a billboard and that even though you probably, like you said, it didn't impact downloads, but it created an impression and then that impression is tied to the Opal brand online, which is so cool.
+When you Google Scrolling Kills, at least for me, pretty much everything that shows up is Opal related.
+You have scrollingkills.us, Scrolling Kills, Opal Saves.
+It's kind of cool to have this secondary tagline that you can own.
+Almost a trademark of you created this phrase that you can just put on a billboard, and that even though you probably, like you said, it didn't impact downloads, but it created an impression.
+Then that impression is tied to the Opal brand online, which is so cool.

 Kenneth Schlenker:

-Yeah, no, thank you.
+Yeah.
+No, thank you.
 I appreciate it.
-It's definitely why we did this and we want to carry a message that's important beyond just downloading the app.
-It's actually just something that is important for society at Belgium and kind of want to be a part of
+It's definitely why we did this.
+We want to carry a message that's important beyond just downloading the app.
+It's actually just something that is important for society at large, and want to be a part of that.

 David Barnard: